• Skip to primary navigation

 • Add the all purpose flour and mix just until combined.

 • Using a large scoop, fill muffin cups ¾ full.
+Add a little extra chopped walnuts to the top for a pretty muffin top.

-• Bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.
+• Bake for 16-18 minutes or until a toothpick inserted in the center comes out clean.

 • Let cool for 2 minutes in the pan and then remove to cool completely.